Payment-Components/rest-sdk-wrapper/README.md

 In order to help developers of other Programming Languages worlds, we prepared this standalone REST API wrapper for MT, SEPA, MX(ISO20022), SWIFT Translator and CBPR+ libraries.

 ## Installation
 It's a simple java web application written in spring boot.
-You can start it by running the following command `java -jar rest-sdk-wrapper-1.0.1.jar` or you can run it inside a docker container using the following instructions:
+You can start it by running the following command `java -jar rest-sdk-wrapper-X.X.X.jar` or you can run it inside a docker container using the following instructions:

 1. Create a folder named `rest-sdk-wrapper`